All Episodes

 Whatever these platitudes of Obama's are, they're not connecting.

-He does he doesn't have this massive.
+He doesn't have this massive.

 He had a 15-point lead not long ago.

-He got no bump, it got just the exact opposite of a bump coming out of Germany and a whole foreign tour.
+It got just the exact opposite of a bump coming out of Germany and a whole foreign tour.

 In fact, it hurt him.